syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% tabs %}

 {% highlight c# %}
 //Open a PowerPoint Presentation
 IPresentation pptxDoc = Presentation.Open("SampleDocument.pptx");

-//Traverse through shape in the first slide. foreach (IShape shape in pptxDoc.Slides[0].Shapes)
+//Traverse through shape in the first slide foreach (IShape shape in pptxDoc.Slides[0].Shapes)
 {
 	if (shape is ISmartArt)
 	{
-//Traverse through all nodes inside SmartArt foreach (ISmartArtNode mainNode in (shape as ISmartArt).Nodes) {
+		//Traverse through all nodes inside SmartArt
+		foreach (ISmartArtNode mainNode in (shape as ISmartArt).Nodes) {
 			if (mainNode.TextBody.Text == "Old Content")
 			//Change the node content
 			mainNode.TextBody.Paragraphs[0].TextParts[0].Text = "New Content";
 		}
 	}
 }

-//Save the Presentation.
+//Save the Presentation
 pptxDoc.Save("SmartArt.pptx");

-//Close the Presentation.
+//Close the Presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight vb.net %}
 'Open a PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Open("SampleDocument.pptx")

-'Traverse through shape in the first slide.
+'Traverse through shape in the first slide
 For Each shape As IShape In pptxDoc.Slides(0).Shapes
 	If TypeOf shape Is ISmartArt Then
 		'Traverse through all nodes inside SmartArt
 		For Each mainNode As ISmartArtNode In TryCast(shape, ISmartArt).Nodes If mainNode.TextBody.Text = "Old Content" Then
 				'Change the node content
 				mainNode.TextBody.Paragraphs(0).TextParts(0).Text = "New Content"
 			End If
 		Next
 	End If
 Next

-'Save the Presentation.
+'Save the Presentation
 pptxDoc.Save("SmartArt.pptx")

-'Close the Presentation.
+'Close the Presentation
 pptxDoc.Close()
 {% endhighlight %}

 {% highlight UWP %}
 //Instantiates the File Picker
 FileOpenPicker openPicker = new FileOpenPicker();
 openPicker.SuggestedStartLocation = PickerLocationId.Desktop;
 openPicker.FileTypeFilter.Add(".pptx");
 //Creates a storage file from FileOpenPicker StorageFile inputStorageFile = await openPicker.PickSingleFileAsync();

 //Loads or open an PowerPoint Presentation IPresentation pptxDoc= await Presentation.OpenAsync(inputStorageFile);

-//Traverse through shape in the first slide. foreach (IShape shape in pptxDoc.Slides[0].Shapes)
+//Traverse through shape in the first slide foreach (IShape shape in pptxDoc.Slides[0].Shapes)
 {
 	if (shape is ISmartArt)
 	{
-//Traverse through all nodes inside SmartArt foreach (ISmartArtNode mainNode in (shape as ISmartArt).Nodes) {
+		//Traverse through all nodes inside SmartArt
+		foreach (ISmartArtNode mainNode in (shape as ISmartArt).Nodes) {
 			if (mainNode.TextBody.Text == "Old Content")
 			//Change the node content
 			mainNode.TextBody.Paragraphs[0].TextParts[0].Text = "New Content";
 		}
 	}
 }

 //Initializes FileSavePicker